michael-upton97/cscompubdraft/mySite/wp-content/plugins/megamenu/readme.txt

 == Changelog ==

+= 2.7.1.4 =

+* Fix: Residual styling on arrows - apply display: inline-block;

+= 2.7.1.3 =

+* Fix: Arrow drops onto new line in IE11 and in some other situations

+= 2.7.1.2 =

+* Fix: Menu item alignment when top padding has been applied to top level menu items

 = 2.7.1.1 =

-* Fix: Mega Menu Sub Menu - Box Shadow
+* Fix: Sub Menu Box Shadow

 = 2.7.1 =